daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 7-7:15 break

 7:15-8:30 GitHub as a collaborative platform.
-Let's get everyone on GitHub - basic account making and GitHub tour for people unfamiliar with it. **Hannah Kane, Danielle Robinson, and Stephanie Wright**
+Let's get everyone on GitHub - basic account making and GitHub tour for people unfamiliar with it. **Hannah Kane, Teon Brooks, Danielle Robinson, and Stephanie Wright**

 8:30 - some people go to a bar :)